 - accidents and critical incidents

 - emergency management, including natural disasters such as bushfire and floods

-- evacuation and lockdown (or shelter in place)
+- evacuation and lockdown

 - fire safety

 - hazardous substances, inflammable or noxious substances

 - risk assessment for all student activities

 - use of private motor vehicles

-- · yard/ground supervision.
+- yard/ground supervision.

 The school implements policies and procedures for the health of student and includes management of the risks to health, students who are ill or hurt, and students with medical conditions.